20 Family-Friendly Vacation Spots Kids Love (2026)

 Best ages: 2-15 | Trip length: 4-6 days | Budget: $3,500-$5,500

 San Diego might be the most underrated family destination in the US.
-The San Diego Zoo is consistently ranked among the world's best.
-LEGOLAND is built specifically for kids ages 2-12.
-And the city's beaches — La Jolla, Coronado, Mission Beach — are calmer and less crowded than their LA counterparts.
+The San Diego Zoo ranks among the world's best.
+LEGOLAND was built for kids ages 2–12.
+The city's beaches — La Jolla, Coronado, Mission Beach — are calmer and less crowded than their LA counterparts.

 What sets San Diego apart is variety.
-In one week, kids can see pandas at the zoo, build LEGO creations at the park, explore tide pools at Cabrillo National Monument, tour the USS Midway aircraft carrier, and bodysurf at the beach.
-Few cities pack that range of kid-appropriate activities into such a compact area.
+In one week, kids can see pandas at the zoo, build LEGO creations, explore tide pools at Cabrillo National Monument, tour the USS Midway aircraft carrier, and bodysurf at the beach.
 Balboa Park alone has 17 museums, many with free admission on rotating Tuesdays.

 Our San Diego family guide covers neighborhood picks, beach safety, and a 5-day itinerary.